Care and support for pupils with special educational needs in secondary education

 The first points of contact for the pupils and their parents are the subject teachers and the class teacher.
 Other people are also available with a view to putting in place adequate monitoring of the pupil concerned, with the agreement of the pupil and the pupil's parents.

-Support teams for pupils with specific needs (ESEB)
+Support teams for pupils with special educational needs (ESEB)

 The members of the ESEB support pupils to improve their well-being, their autonomy, their personal development and their participation in school life.
 They advise parents and teachers and can also provide ambulatory support to pupils with special educational needs.